Therapy for Executives

 That means we will not only look at the immediate symptoms—stress, burnout, anxiety, irritability, numbness, relationship strain—but also at the underlying dynamics that keep those patterns in place.

-We may explore your relationship to achievement, control, responsibility, conflict, dependency, anger, guilt, ambition, intimacy, and rest.
+In therapy for high achievers, we may explore your relationship to ambition, control, responsibility, conflict, dependency, anger, guilt, achievement, intimacy, and rest.

 We may pay attention to the ways you learned to become capable, self-contained, and indispensable.
 And what those adaptations may now be costing you.